boomzillawtf/nodebb-plugin-unresponsive/README.md

 the device being used to access NodeBB.

 ##Changes
+    0.5.1
+     - Exception handling for changing browser behavior when accessing CSS sheets.
     0.5.0
      - Added confirmation dialog when switching to desktop mode, to prevent mobile users from accidentally switching to desktop mode.